DFXswiss/services/README.md

 #### Iframe

 DFX services can be integrated by opening [app.dfx.swiss](https://app.dfx.swiss/) with the desired parameters (see [below](#query-parameters)) in an Iframe.
 See the [code example](#iframe-example) below.
-The `allow="clipboard-write"` attribute should be set on the Iframe, as copy buttons cannot use the browser clipboard from within a cross-origin Iframe without it.
+The `allow="clipboard-write"` attribute should be set on the Iframe, as Chromium-based browsers do not grant the asynchronous Clipboard API (`navigator.clipboard`) to cross-origin Iframes without it.

 On cancel or completion, a message will be sent on the window object of the browser.
 See [below](#close-message) for details on the message format.
 If a redirect URI is specified, the user will be redirected to this URI (see [redirect](#redirect)).